TekkaGB/AemulusModManager/README.md

 The wait is finally over!
 No longer will you have to manually merge conflicting bin files found in different mods.
 This is the latest and greatest mod package manager, made specifically for Persona 4 Golden on PC.

 ## How to Use
-Make sure you've set up Reloaded-II and the P4G mod loader first.
+Make sure you've set up Reloaded-II and the P4G mod loader first and foremost.

 ### Pointing to the the mods Folder
 After unzipping the download, just double-click AemulusPackageManager.exe to launch the program.